Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.FeaturesGuard/Readme.md

 ### Conditionally enabling features

 - To use this feature, enable it on both the Default and the user tenant.
-- Features that should be conditionally enabled, as well as the features whose status acts as the condition, can be specified either in _appsettings.json_ using `ConditionallyEnabledFeaturesOptions` or in `Program` via the `ConfigureFeaturesGuard()` extension method.
+- Features that should be conditionally enabled, as well as the features whose status acts as the condition, can be specified either in _appsettings.json_ using `ConditionallyEnabledFeaturesOptions` or in `Program` via the `ConfigureFeaturesGuard()` or `ConfigureFeaturesGuardWithoutOverriding()` extension method.
 Conditionally enabled features need to be provided with a singular or multiple condition features, where the status of the condition features determines whether the corresponding conditional feature is enabled or disabled.
 Example configuration:

 `Program` config example: